NoneGG/aredis/docs/source/pubsub.rst

 Publish / Subscribe
 ===================

-coredis includes a :class:`~coredis.commands.builders.pubsub.PubSub` class that subscribes to channels and listens for new messages.
-Creating a :class:`~coredis.commands.builders.pubsub.PubSub` instance can be done through the :meth:`~coredis.Redis.pubsub` or :meth:`~coredis.RedisCluster.pubsub` methods.
+coredis includes a :class:`~coredis.commands.pubsub.PubSub` class that subscribes to channels and listens for new messages.
+Creating a :class:`~coredis.commands.pubsub.PubSub` instance can be done through the :meth:`~coredis.Redis.pubsub` or :meth:`~coredis.RedisCluster.pubsub` methods.

 .. code-block:: python